Hospice caregivers often give their all to loved ones needing help. But the hard work of tending to the needs of others takes a toll.

 How can caregivers find that refreshing well to draw from?
 Is there a way to refill when that well is low?

 One of the signs that a caregiver is “running dry” is when they notice their actions and thoughts change and they say to themselves or others, “What is happening to me?”
 When this occurs, burnout may be close behind.

 Once you find your source of renewal, keep returning to that well.
-Remember, a fountain never refilled soon runs dry.
+Remember, a fountain never refilled will soon run dry.

 Hospice is a fully covered Medicare benefit.

 Coverage includes nurses, other caregivers, medicines, supplies and equipment, with no out-of-pocket expenses for the hospice diagnosis.